 We strongly recommend that you backup your system's log files and configuration before you swap to the other software image.
+Navigate to: Maintenance > System Recovery: Backup tab and Software Recovery Swap tab

-Navigate to: Maintenance > System Recovery: Backup tab and Software Recovery Swap tab system's log files and configuration before vou swap to the other software image.
+We recommend that you backup your system's log files and configuration before you swap to the other software image.